alensuljkanovic/silvera/docs/compilation.md

 # From model to runnable

+!!! note

-> Java 1.8 is needed to run generated code!
+    Java 1.8 is needed to run generated code!

 ## Compile and run the project